apache/openwhisk/tools/vagrant/README.md

 **Note:**
-Data will persist after [safe re-deploy](#safe-re-deploy-after-vm-restart), but will be destroyed if you initialze the DB.
+Data will persist after [safe re-deploy](#safe-re-deploy-after-vm-restart), but will be destroyed if you initialize the DB.
 For more information on data store configurations see [tools/db/README.md](../db/README.md).